NOAA-GFDL/MDTF-diagnostics/diagnostics/flow_dep_diag/doc/flow_dep_diag.rst

 (4) Procrustes analysis (to be added soon)

+(**) cropping.py can be referenced if code is needed to either shift the grid of your data or to crop your data to a specified region

 As a module of the MDTF code package, all scripts of this package can be found under ``mdtf/MDTF_$ver/diagnostics/flow_dep_diag``